 - Put prevention and control measures in place following the risk assessment

 - Make arrangements to deal with accidents, incidents and emergencies

-- Make arrangements for consulting with their employees
+- Make arrangements for information, training and consulting their employees

 - Provide appropriate health surveillance